 "Whereas certain public lands in the State of Utah contain narrow canyons displaying evidence of ancient sand dune deposits of unusual scientific value, and have situated thereon various other objects of geological and scientific interest; and Whereas it appears that it would be in the public interest to reserve such lands as a national monument, to be known as the Capitol Reef National Monument..."

 -Proclamation No. 2246 on August 2, 1937, Page 136 by President Franklin D. Roosevelt

-Visitation climbed dramatically after the paved road was built through the Fremont River canyon near Fruita and the old Capitol Gorge road closed in 1962.
-Nearly 150,000 people were visiting the park annually and the staff was growing by 1967.
+Visitation climbed dramatically after the paved road (Utah Highway 24) was built through the Fremont River canyon near Fruita, and the old Capitol Gorge road closed in 1962.
+By 1967, nearly 150,000 people were visiting the park annually and the staff was growing.
 The NPS proceeded to purchase private land parcels at Fruita and Pleasant Creek.
 Most private property passed into public ownership on a willing-buyer/willing-seller basis.

 Two bills were introduced into Congress in 1970 to determine if Capitol Reef should become a national park.
 The Department of Interior officials recommended that 254,000 acres be set aside as a national park.
 They also recommended a ten-year grazing phase-out period, to protect and conserve the land.

 Recorded park information available 24 hours a day.
 Phones are answered when staff is available.
 If no one answers, please leave a message, your call will be returned.
 Questions may also be sent to firstname.lastname@example.org.